A SIMPLE ACT OF KINDNESS

 straight to the porcupine.
 I bristle, sass back, get defensive

 and begin to argue.
 However, Mr. Ocker's kindness went straight

 to my puppy dog side.
 Still feeling guilty over stealing the

 candy a few years back, I vowed not to let him down.

-turned out to be a good hire.
+turned out to be a good hire at the grocery store.

 I was a reliable, conscientious employee.
 Right from the start, the customers

-loved my good manners.
+appreciated my good manners.
 "Yes, ma'am, yes sir."
 That was

 me all right.
 They loved how polite I was and commended me.
 I